openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 of formats on the client side, offering the end user the ability to consume math content in their preferred format.

-Studio also supports authoring math directly in LaTeX using the `LaTeX Source Compiler
+Studio also supports authoring math directly in LaTeX using the :ref:`LaTeX Source Compiler
-<https://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/course_components/create_html_component.html#import-latex-code>`_ to transform LaTeX into MathML.
+<import latex code>` to transform LaTeX into MathML.

 =========================================